vdhamer/Photo-Club-Hub/.github/README.md

 ### Swipe to Delete

 </p>Items on the `Portfolios`, `Clubs and Museums` and `Who's Who` lists can be deleted by swiping them to the left.
-This is seldom needed, but is harmless becaused all key data gets reloaded from online servers regularly.
+This is seldom needed, but is harmless because all key data gets reloaded from online servers regularly.
 </p>

 <details><summary>Details on Deletion (click to expand)</summary></p>